 Mary provides participants with the latest research results and pulls together the work of experts in the mental health field who are proponents of both practices (i.e. Bessel van der Kolk, Jon Kabat-Zinn).She draws on 37 years as a mental health professional counselor and 27 years of meditation and yoga practice.She is a certified yoga therapist, seasoned yoga teacher and ordained member of Thich Naht Hahn’s Order of Interbeing.

-Mary is the author of Brain-Based Protocols for Treating Shame, Anxiety and Depression: A Mindfulness and Self-Compassion Workbook (2018), Yoga for Anxiety, Yoga for Emotional Trauma, Yoga Mind – Peaceful Mind, and Daily Meditations for Healing and Happiness.Mary is the co-editor of Soulful Living and former editor of Personal Transformation magazine.She has produced DVDs on yoga for emotional trauma and depression.Mary teaches across the United States.
+Mary is the author of Healing Anxiety, Depression and Unworthiness: 78 Brain-Changing Mindfulness & Yoga Practices (2018), Yoga for Anxiety, Yoga for Emotional Trauma, Yoga Mind – Peaceful Mind, and Daily Medications for Healing and Happiness.Mary is the co-editor of Soulful Living and former editor of Personal Transformation magazine.She has produced DVDs on yoga for emotional trauma and depression.Mary teaches across the United States.

 Financial: Mary NurrieStearns maintains a private practice.
 She receives royalties as an author for New Harbinger’s Publishing.
 Ms. NurrieStearns receives a speaking honorarium from PESI, Inc.

 Non-financial:Mary NurrieStearns has no relevant non-financial relationship to disclose.